DENMARK'S NEXT STEP AS A GLOBAL LEADER IN OFFSHORE WIND

 COWI (Arkitema) has created a visualization of how the energy island could take form, assuming a caisson-based construction concept is employed.

-The investors comprise two of Denmark’s largest pension funds, PensionDanmark and PFA, Denmark’s largest utility company, Andel.
+The investors comprise two of Denmark’s largest pension funds, PensionDanmark and PFA, and Denmark’s largest utility company, Andel.

 Moreover, the investors have initiated cooperation with one of Denmark’s leading financial services groups, Nykredit, to evaluate the possibilities for a comprehensive Danish financing package for the future energy island in the North Sea.